Henderson couple say they are latest victims in run of roof scams after being 'duped' out of $1700

 Her husband confronted them, and found the elderly man living there had paid the men $1000 for roofing work, but they had returned for another $1500 to finish the job.

-"My husband took their keys off them and we called the police, but the men ran away."
+"My husband took their keys off them and called the police, but the men ran away."

 Police arrived and confiscated the vehicle, Matthews said.